SIK PT Winter fun

-Elepaja is an electronics workshop run by the guild, where students get to apply skills they have learned at school in practical projects.
-Over time, students have built diverse projects in the workshop, such as their first LED flashlights, tesla windings, robots and radio transmitters.
+SIK-PAJA is an electronics workshop run by the guild, where students get to apply skills they have learned at school in practical projects.
+Over time, students have built diverse projects in the workshop, such as their first LED overall badges, tesla windings, robots and radio transmitters.
 If you are interested in building electronics or you need help with a project, then come visit the workshop located at Otakaari 1 h023b.
-The workshop is equipped with basic tools such as circuit boards, etching tools, soldering tools, various components, column drill and a wide range of measuring equipment.
-You can join elepaja's Telegram group here.
+The workshop is equipped with basic tools such as circuit boards, etching tools, soldering tools, various components and a wide range of measuring equipment.
+You can join sikpaja's Telegram group here.

 The committee of Well Being runs many things in our guild.
 One of these is providing sports events to the guild members.
 In cooperation with other guilds, we regularly organize opportunities to play floorball and other sports.
 Sports tryouts are available throughout the year and are organized in co-operation with various sports organizations in Otaniemi.
 Keep your eyes open in the events section and join the sports Telegram group.

 In addition to sports events, the committee of Well Being also organizes cultural events for guild members.
 These cultural events include various types of events such as theater and museum visits.
 You can see the upcoming cutrural events from the events section.